pc2/HPCC_FPGA/docs/source/technical_support/Basic Setup/index.rst

 ===================

 The HPCChallenge Benchmark for FPGA is fully configurable over CMake when a new build directory is created.
-Although it is possible, it is higly recommended to use a different direcotry for the build than the source directory.
+Although it is possible, it is highly recommended to use a different directory for the build than the source directory.
 In the following, we will configure the STREAM benchmark for the use with a fictional FPGA to show the basic configuration and build process.

 -------------------------------